partite-ai/particles/README.md

 };
 ```

-The richer `examples/github` particle adds OAuth 2 as an alternate auth method, a few more tools, and a `ping` health check.
+The richer `examples/github` particle adds OAuth 2 as an alternate auth method for the same `github` credential, a few more tools, and a `ping` health check.

 ## Quick start